-The microwave oven is an indispensable appliance in today's kitchen.
-Microwave ovens are found in 90 percent of American households.
+The microwave oven is an indispensable appliance in the kitchen.
 It's quick, clean and has no open flame or hot coils to burn little fingers.
-However, caution must be used as 5 percent of all microwave oven-related injuries in 2009 were scald burns occurring in children under 5 years of age.*
+However, caution must be used to prevent microwave oven-related injuries such as scald burns.

 Microwave Safety Tips for Parents

 Set a good example for your children by practicing good microwave safety habits yourself.
 Make sure you carefully read the safety section of your microwave owner's manual.

 - Never remove hot foods from the microwave when small children are underfoot.

 - Don't leave the kitchen while you are cooking.

 - If you want to ensure that your child will not use the microwave oven when you're not around, unplug it or store it out of reach.

 - Explain that microwave ovens are not toys.

 - Supervise your child until you are confident he or she can perform all the steps and can react appropriately to situations like food boiling over or spills.

 - Instruct youngsters to never put anything into a microwave oven without an adult's permission.